Miami accent

 The Miami accent is an evolving American English accent or sociolect spoken in South Florida, particularly in Miami-Dade county, originating from central Miami.
-The Miami accent is most prevalent in American-born Hispanic youth who live in the Greater Miami area.
+It is influenced by Spanish, particularly Caribbean Spanish, and is most prevalent in American-born Hispanic youth who live in the Greater Miami area.

 Origin

 The Miami accent was developed by second- or third-generation Miamians, particularly young adults whose first language was English but were bilingual.
 Since World War II, Miami's population has grown rapidly every decade partly because of the postwar baby boom.
 In 1950, the US Census stated that Dade County's population was 495,084.
 Beginning with rapid international immigration from South America and the Caribbean (exacerbated by the Cuban exodus in the early 1960s), Miami's population has drastically grown every decade since.
 Many of the immigrants began to inhabit the urban industrial area around Downtown Miami.
 By 1970, the census stated that Dade County's population was 1,267,792.
 By 2000, the population reached 2,253,362.
 Growing up in Miami's urban center, second-, third-, and fourth-generation, Miamians of the immigration wave of the 1960s and 1970s developed the Miami accent.
 It is now the customary dialect of many citizens in the Miami metropolitan area.

 In 2023 Florida International University linguistics professor Philip M. Carter and University at Buffalo doctoral student Kristen D’Alessandro Merii argued that the accent qualifies as a distinct regional dialect of American English.